7 min read

 Best Practices:

-• Use a simple and clear menu structure with no more than 5-7 main items.
+- Use a simple and clear menu structure with no more than 5-7 main items.

-• Implement a sticky navigation bar for easy access to key pages.
+- Implement a sticky navigation bar for easy access to key pages.

-• Include breadcrumbs to help users understand their location within the site.
+- Include breadcrumbs to help users understand their location within the site.

-• Design with consistent icons and labels for better user comprehension.
+- Design with consistent icons and labels for better user comprehension.

-4. User-Centered Accessibility & Inclusivity
+4. User-Centred Accessibility & Inclusivity

 Ensuring your website is accessible to all users, including those with disabilities, enhances user experience and expands your audience reach.
-In 2025, web accessibility compliance is not just a legal requirement but a business advantage.
+In 2026, web accessibility compliance is not just a legal requirement but a business advantage.

 Best Practices:

-• Follow WCAG (Web Content Accessibility Guidelines) to improve accessibility.
+- Follow WCAG (Web Content Accessibility Guidelines) to improve accessibility.

-• Use alt text for images to assist visually impaired users.
+- Use alt text for images to assist visually impaired users.

-• Ensure keyboard-friendly navigation for users who rely on screen readers.
+- Ensure keyboard-friendly navigation for users who rely on screen readers.

-Apple, which integrates accessibility features across its website and products to accommodate diverse user needs.
+Example: Apple, which integrates accessibility features across its website and products to accommodate diverse user needs.
 Apple’s website includes VoiceOver for screen reader support, adjustable text sizes, and high-contrast modes to assist visually impaired users.
+Additionally, features like closed captions for videos and keyboard-friendly navigation ensure inclusivity.
+By prioritising accessibility, Apple not only complies with global standards but also creates a more inclusive digital experience.

 5. Engaging Visual Hierarchy & White Space